hmoragrega/workers/README.md

 are still executing its last job

 The operation will fail if:
-- the pool is not configured; `New` was not called
-- the pool is already closed; `Close` was already called
+- the pool is has already been closed.
-- the pool is not running; `Start` was not called.
+- the pool is not running

 Alternative `CloseWithTimeout` can be used passing a `time.Duration` as a helper.